 - 1. Apply and hold the brake pedal. - 2.
-Have someone place blocks on the downhill side of the vehicle and trailer wheels. - 3.
-After the wheel blocks are in place, slowly release the brake pedal until the blocks absorb the vehicle load. - 4.
-Apply the parking brake. - 5.
-Shift the transmission into P (Park). - 6.
-Make sure the indicator light (if so equipped) indicates the transfer case is in 4H, 4L, or 2H and that the ATP light is off.
-If the indicator light is flashing, or the ATP light is ON, make sure the transmission is in P (Park) (A/T) and turn the 4WD switch to 2WD or 4H.
-See "Automatic transmission park warning light" in the "Instruments and controls" section and "Using four wheel drive (4WD)" in the "Starting and driving" section.
+Have someone place blocks on the downhill side of the vehicle and trailer wheels.

+- After the wheel blocks are in place, slowly release the brake pedal until the blocks absorb the vehicle load.

+- 4. Apply the parking brake.

+- 5. Shift the transmission into P (Park).

-7. Turn off the engine.
+- 6. Turn off the engine.